KMCS: Mac FM 94.7 - 93.1 (2005–2013)

-Vintage Sound 93.1 FM (2013-2019)
+Vintage Sound 93.1 FM (2013–2019)

 The "Vintage Sound 93.1" format debuted on January 14, 2013, and was exclusive to the frequency; KMCN continued with the "Mac FM" format.
 The format featured classic rock along with less-mainstream rock, classic blues and other genres.
 The on-air lineup includes "The Tony Tone Show" weekday mornings, Wes Jordan in middays, Pippa in afternoons, and the syndicated night show "Nights with Alice Cooper", which began in April 2014.
 All three local personalities were previously heard on KBEA-FM in the Quad Cities.

-93.1 The Buzz (2019-present)
+93.1 The Buzz (2019–2025)

 On December 9, 2019, at 7 a.m., KMCS flipped to mainstream rock, branded as "93.1 The Buzz".